gbdev/pandocs/src/CGB_Registers.md

 \$10 "blocks" remained (minus 1) in the lower 7 bits, but Bit 7 will be read as "1".
 Stopping the transfer doesn't set HDMA1-4 to \$FF.

-::: warning
+::: warning WARNING

 HBlank DMA should not be started (write to FF55) during a HBlank period (STAT mode 0).

-If the transfer's destination address overflows, the transfer stops prematurely. \[Note: what's the state of the registers if this happens ?\]
+If the transfer's destination address overflows, the transfer stops prematurely.
+The status of the registers if this happens still needs to be [investigated](https://github.com/gbdev/pandocs/issues/364).

 :::